 The engine that powers sustainable organisations

-Companies with the head office, main branch, administrative headquarters, registered office or branch in Germany are obliged to report under the Supply Chain Law.
-While initially applying to companies with at least 3000 employees in Germany for financial year 2023, the act will extend to companies with at least 1000 employees from 2024.
+The Supply Chain Law requires companies that have their head office, main branch, administrative headquarters, registered office, or branch in Germany to comply with reporting obligations.
+Initially, the law applies to companies with a minimum of 3,000 employees in Germany for the financial year 2023.
+However, starting from 2024, it will also extend to companies with at least 10,000 employees.

 Companies are now required to take ownership of the risks ‘caused’ directly by its operations.
 ‘Causing’ implies that the company alone has directly caused the risk or has (causally) contributed to the emergence or intensification of the risk through its actions.
 This has expanded the scope of a company’s risk management to its entire chain, irrespective of whether the risk lies with the company, a direct supplier or an indirect supplier.